-On April 1, 2015, FoodShare program rules will be changing statewide.
-Certain adults between the ages of 18 through 49 with no minor children in their home may now need to meet a work requirement or meet an exemption to continue getting FoodShare benefits.
+New FoodShare program rules began statewide on April 1, 2015.
+Certain adults between the ages of 18 through 49 with no minor children in their home may need to meet a work requirement or meet an exemption to continue getting FoodShare benefits.
 The work requirement rules will affect members who have a renewal or apply for FoodShare benefits on and after April 1, 2015.
 Learn more about FSET and the new program rules.

 To see if you may be able to enroll or to apply online, go to ACCESS.wi.gov.

 This page is a quick way to find forms and publications that you may need.
 Click on the name of the program below for which you need more information.